AndersDeath/diary2/000-current.md

 # 27 August - Sunday - Yerevan - 332 day of immigration

 We were in Botanic garden today.
 It's cool and calm place.
+One of my favourites in Yerevan.